Perfectly Soft Dinner Rolls (small batch)

 Total Time3 hours 20 minutes

-Servings: 6 rolls
+Servings: 4 rolls

 Ingredients

-• 1/2 tablespoon dry yeast
+• 1/3 tablespoon dry yeast

-• 1 pinch sugar tiny pinch
+• 1 pinch sugar, tiny pinch

-• 2 1/4 cup bread flour
+• 200 gram bread flour

-• 3/4 teaspoon salt
+• 1/2 teaspoon salt

-• 1 3/4 tablespoon butter melted and cooled
+• 20 gram butter, melted and cooled

 For Brushing

-• 1 teaspoon butter melted
+• 1 teaspoon butter, melted

 Instructions

 • Pour warm water in a bowl and add yeast and a tiny pinch of sugar.
 Allow yeast to work mixture into a frothy surface.
-This takes 5-10 minutes. (note 1)
+This takes 5-10 minutes.
+(NOTE 1)

 • Place flour and salt in a mixing bowl, add the yeast mixture, salt, milk, butter and egg.